 - English and Maths.

-- Languages.
+- At least 3 subjects from Sciences, Computer Science, Geography, History and Modern Foreign Languages.

 - 3 additional approved subject choices.

 Selecting from these groups of subjects ensures an appropriately balanced curriculum according to current government guidelines.

 In addition, the English Baccalaureate (EBacc) is the term given to the following set of subjects at GCSE: English Language and Literature, Maths, the Sciences, Geography or History and a Modern Foreign Language.
 It is the government's ambition that 75% of pupils nationally will study the EBacc combination of subjects.